PARTNER DISCRIMINATION AND WHISTLEBLOWING ISSUES

 Contact Clare Murray for more information.

-- Bettina Bender and Anna Birtwistle advised a senior UK female equity partner of an international law firm in relation to sex discrimination allegations and an internal grievance process, and her exit negotiations.
+- Anna Birtwistle advised a senior UK female equity partner of an international law firm in relation to sex discrimination allegations and an internal grievance process, and her exit negotiations.

-- Esther Martin, Clare Murray and Susanne Foster took leading roles in the successful intervention in the Supreme Court appeal in Clyde & Co & anor v Bates Van Winkelhof which determined that LLP members are “workers” for whistleblower and other worker rights.
+- Clare Murray took a leading role in the successful intervention in the Supreme Court appeal in Clyde & Co & anor v Bates Van Winkelhof which determined that LLP members are “workers” for whistleblower and other worker rights.

 - Anna Birtwistle advised a senior female law firm partner in respect of allegations of sex discrimination and bullying and assisted in her negotiated exit.

-- Esther Martin advised a senior equity LLP Member in a global law firm in respect of cross border whistleblowing claims and related internal processes.
+- The Firm advised a senior equity LLP Member in a global law firm in respect of cross border whistleblowing claims and related internal processes.

-- Susanne Foster advised a senior equity partner in relation to their position at their Firm following allegations of unlawful acts of sex discrimination and victimisation.
+- The Firm advised a senior equity partner in relation to their position at their Firm following allegations of unlawful acts of sex discrimination and victimisation.